 You can understand why so many people are not in the Philadelphia Church of God when you understand that principle.
 Mr. Armstrong began the Philadelphia era in 1933 with 19 members.
 That’s a small number.
 In 1989 the pcg began with 12 members.
 But regardless of the numbers, Mr. Armstrong began, and we began, with a lot of thunder and lightning.
 We had revelation from God.
 That is everything.
 If you don’t have revelation, God is not with you.
 Don’t despise the day of small beginnings—whether it’s 12, 19, 900, 10,000 or whatever.
 If Jesus Christ is there and you have thunder and lightning, stay with Christ.
 Numbers are irrelevant.
 Men of stature are irrelevant.

 The Philadelphians can see Christ in a small Feast of Tabernacles.
 They can see Christ in a small work.
 They can see Christ in a little book that’s accompanied by thunder—seven thunderbolts from God.
-That’s what’s important.
-That’s what sets them apart.
+That is what’s important.
+That is what sets them apart.

 Don’t follow men.
 Those who haven’t quite learned that lesson soon depart if they don’t learn it.
-We don’t follow men.
+We do not follow men.
 We follow the God who reveals His truths to us; the God who gives us that thunder and lightning.

 “And his disciples asked him, saying, Why then say the scribes that Elias must first come?
 [That is, just before the return of Christ.]
 And Jesus answered and said unto them, Elias [Elijah] truly shall first come, and restore all things” (Matthew 17:10‑11).
 That’s a lot of thunder and lightning!
 This man restored all things.
 A great abundance of revelation.
 There was more spiritual thunder and lightning then than any time ever on this Earth.
 That is because God gives a fuller understanding just before Christ returns.
 This is talking about spiritual understanding of God’s law and God’s government—His master plan.